 At 3 to 4 months, when babies become interested in the world around them, feeding times may become frustrating for parents.
 Babies often interrupt feedings by looking around, smiling, cooing, and reaching for a parent's face.
 This is a normal attempt to turn feeding times into a more social event and an opportune time for parents to interact with their babies.
 It may help to feed your baby in a quiet and dimly lit room.

-Babies do not need solid foods until they are at least 4 to 6 months old.
+Babies do not need solid foods until they are about 6 months old.
 Some babies may be ready for solid foods at 4 or 5 months.
 Ask your doctor when you can start feeding your baby solid foods.
 Adding cereal to a baby's bottle will not make him or her sleep through the night.
 Check with your health professional to see whether your baby is ready for solid food.

 © 1995-2017 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.